glenbreaks/Functional-Programming-Language-Fun/Modules/README.md

 ## Syntax changes
 We made three adjustments to the F syntax:
-1. We decided to interchange the semicolons between multiple `Local Definitions` with commas because we wanted semicolons to bo used only between multiple `Definitions` (for better readability).
+1. We decided to interchange the semicolons between multiple `Local Definitions` with commas because we wanted semicolons to be used only between multiple `Definitions` (for better readability).
-2. According to the script the precedence of the negation should be lower than the precedence of an addition.
+2. According to the script the precedence of the negation should be lower than the precedence of the addition.
 This would lead to `-5 + 2` being evaluated as `-7`.
 We wanted our syntax to be more intuitive so we changed the precedences to let `-5 + 2` be evaluated as `-3`.
-3. As opposed to the script we allow inputs of the form `A-B-C` and `A/B/C` by implementing a left associativity for `-` and `/`.
+3. As opposed to the script we allowed inputs of the form `A-B-C` and `A/B/C` by implementing a left associativity for `-` and `/`.

 <br/>